oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 6 Schemas

-JADN schemas are organized into modules.
-A schema module consists of an optional information section and a list of [type definitions](#c2-type-definitions):
+JADN schemas are organized into packages.
+A package consists of an optional information section and a list of [type definitions](#c2-type-definitions):

 ```
-    Schema = Record                            // Definition of a JADN schema module
+    Schema = Record                            // Definition of a JADN package
-       1 info         Information optional     // Information about this module
+       1 info         Information optional     // Information about this package
-       2 types        Types                    // Types defined in this module
+       2 types        Types                    // Types defined in this package
 ```

-If the [information](#c1-schema-module) section is present the *module* field is required; all others are optional.
+If the [information](#c1-schema-package) section is present the *package* field is required; all others are optional.

-* **module:** A namespace URI that allows type definitions in this module to be unambiguously referenced from other modules.
+* **package:** A namespace URI that allows type definitions in this package to be unambiguously referenced from other packages.
 This is an identifier but not necessarily a locator for accessible resources.
 The namespace may include major or major.minor versioning information, such as http://example.com/acme2 or http://example.com/acme/v1.3.
-* **version:** Incremental version of this module, a string that compares lexicographically higher than previous versions.
-The *imports* field references only namespaces.
+* **version:** Incremental version of this package, a string that compares lexicographically higher than previous versions.
+The *namespaces* field references only package namespaces.
 Version may be used to determine the most recent definition of a namespace.
-* **title:** A short name for this module.
+* **title:** A short name for this package.
-* **description:** A brief description of purpose or capabilities of this module
+* **description:** A brief description of purpose or capabilities of this package
-* **comment:** Any other information applicable to the module.
+* **comment:** Any other information applicable to the package.
 * **copyright:** A copyright notice.
-* **license:** License for this module.
+* **license:** License for this package.
 Value is an SPDX licenseId, CC0-1.0 is recommended.
-* **imports:** Map of NSIDs (short names) to namespaces of types referenced by this module.
+* **namespaces:** Map of NSIDs (short names) to namespaces of types referenced by this package.
 * **exports:** List of root types.
 May be used by schema tools to detect or prune unused types.
-* **config:** List of values, such as name formats and size limits, that are customized for this module.
+* **config:** List of values, such as name formats and size limits, that are customized for this package.

 # 7 Data Model Generation